Saaapling/FriendTorrent/README.md

 ### Pseudo Documentation
 Order of piece and block downloads:
-	- Pieces downloads are random, each task is randomly assigned a piece to download from their connected peer (among the list of peices the peer owns)
+	- Pieces downloads are random, each task is randomly assigned a piece to download from their connected peer (among the list of pieces the peer owns)
 		- This is to avoid collision between different tasks trying to download the same piece, and to prevent slowdowns from downloading the torrent sequentially
 	- Blocks are downloaded sequentially for each piece (Potentially will change)
-		- Tasks will download each peice starting from the first block, and will request the next block only after recieving the block it request
+		- Tasks will download each piece starting from the first block, and will request the next block only after recieving the block it request
 		- Todo: UDP (Resends)

+Tracker Peculiarities:
+	- We do not implement a backoff for UDP trackers.
+Once we recieve an error from a tracker (timeout, incorrect response, etc) the tracker is dropped and we do not contact it again
+	- Proper behavior is to use a backoff of 15 * 2^n, where n starts at 1
+	- Trackers are run in a seperate thread